Man with back turned looking out window at mountains behind bathroom counter.

 Choosing the Right Base for Your Homemade Deodorant

-Common Ingredients Found in DIY Deodorant Base
+Common Ingredients Found in DIY Deodorant Bases

 Baking Soda